How Do Snap Packs Work in Marvel Snap?

 Which Pack Should You Open?

-The right choice depends on how many target cards you have in each pool.
-If you only need a few specific cards from the current season, Seasonal packs concentrate your odds into a smaller pool and give you the best shot at hitting those targets.
-If you are missing many older cards, Collectors packs give better value per token because of the lower price.
-SnapComplete's Completion Timeline calculates the optimal pack strategy for your specific collection, factoring in goodie discounts, your current token balance, and future token income.
-You can adjust the goodie luck tier (Safe, Expected, or Lucky) to see how optimistic or conservative assumptions change your timeline.
-For a full breakdown of how goodie expected value is calculated, see the Pack Goodies FAQ.
+It comes down to how many target cards sit in each pool.
+Need a few specific cards from the current season?
+Seasonal packs concentrate your odds into a smaller pool and give you the best shot at those targets.
+Missing a lot of older cards?
+Collectors packs win on value per token because the price is lower.
+SnapComplete's Completion Timeline calculates the optimal pack strategy for your collection, factoring in goodie discounts, your current token balance, and future token income.
+Slide the goodie luck tier between Safe, Expected, and Lucky to see how optimistic or conservative assumptions change your timeline.
+The Pack Goodies FAQ walks through how goodie expected value is calculated.

 Pack Types Compared: Seasonal vs. Collectors